 1. Every time that he was scheduled to work, he came in to work.

 2. While he was at work, he WORKED!

 Doesn’t sound all that impressive, does it?
 After all, he was only doing what he SHOULD have been doing!

-However, most of the other employees his age or older, didn’t show up many times when they were scheduled, or they called off.
-While at work, on the clock, they were often in the break room, or hiding somewhere texting on their phone rather than working.
+However, most of the other employees his age or older didn’t show up many times when they were scheduled, or they called in.
+While at work, on the clock, they were often in the break room or hiding somewhere texting on their phone rather than working.
 They were lacking in character, and that was evident by their poor work ethic, and lack of initiative and responsibility, among other character qualities.